I have never studied at the Open University, but I would like to. What should I do?

 - read through the payment instructions and register for courses in the Aimo service

-- familiarise yourself with the study and exam practices of the course of your choice and follow the course pages of the course, usually located in the Aalto University MyCourses learning environment;
+- familiarize yourself with the study and exam practices of the course of your choice and follow the course pages of the course, usually located in the Aalto University MyCourses learning environment

 - after the course, check that your credits have been entered in WebOodi.
-In WebOodi you can also download the official electronic transcript of records certified by Aalto University.
-Electronic transcript is a PDF document equipped with a digital signature to confirm its authenticity and integrity.
+In WebOodi you can also download an official electronic transcript of records certified by Aalto University.
+An electronic transcript is a PDF document equipped with a digital signature to confirm its authenticity and integrity.
 The digital signature replaces handwritten signatures and stamps.
 The electronic transcript should be a valid alternative in all situations where signed and stamped paper transcripts are used.

 For practical information and tips on studying, it is also worth reading the Aalto University website on general study skills.

-The Open University studies allow you to earn parts of a university degree.
+Open University studies allow you to complete parts of a university degree.
 You may take individual courses or complete study modules of different subjects.

-For example, the field of business allows you to take courses included in the Fundamentals of Business Knowledge module, which is usually taken by the degree students of the Aalto University School of Business on their first year of studies.
+For example, the field of business allows you to take courses included in the Fundamentals of Business Knowledge module, which is usually taken by the degree students of the Aalto University School of Business during their first year of studies.
 You can take the courses in any order you wish.
 You can also take language courses or other courses you would like to include in your future degree.
 All credits for business courses you have taken at the Aalto University Open University may be transferred to your Bachelor or Master of Science (Economics and Business Administration) if you later gain admission to the Aalto University School of Business as a degree student.
-For details, please see more in our web pages.
+Please see our web pages for further information.

-Also those who have pursued studies in the field of technology at the Open University have the possibility to be admitted into an Aalto University degree programme in technology without an entrance examination and regardless of their educational background, provided they meet the requirements of the spring route.
+Those who have pursued studies in the field of technology at the Open University also have the possibility to be admitted into an Aalto University degree programme in technology without an entrance examination and regardless of their educational background, provided they meet the requirements of the spring route.

-If needed, please contact our student advisors (opintoneuvonta.avoin(at)aalto.fi) to book an appointment for personal study advising.
+If needed, please contact our student advisors (avoin(at)aalto.fi) in order to book an appointment for personal study advising.

 Where can I find information on the courses offered at the Open University?

-For the most up-to-date information on the courses offered each term, please see under Courses list.
+For the most up-to-date information on the courses offered each term, please see our course list.

 Do you have a minimum attendance requirement on lectures?